 My career counselor at Lambda School continued to send me job leads throughout the process, and it was she who sent me the job posting for a position at Tackle.io.
 By the time I reached the third interview, I could not imagine myself anywhere else and knew instantaneously that my job search journey, albeit at times frustrating, was worth it.
 I was in love with the culture and opportunity for growth at Tackle.
 While I was a little uncertain of what the job would actually look like (something that is very common in the bubbling tech industry), I dove in wholeheartedly with the gut feeling that I was doing the right thing.

 Now fast-forward three months, and every day brings affirmation to that feeling.
-My main responsibility at Tackle now is to onboard our clients, configure their listings and set them up with our downstream reporting.
+My main responsibility at Tackle now is to onboard our clients, configure their listings, and set them up with our reporting tools.
 So, if you ever find yourself in one of our kick-off calls, you’ll see me at the meeting taking notes, making sure your listing is exactly the way you want it, and that your reporting is configured correctly; the backbone to a very important custom-tailored experience.